DanielBL01/stock-price-discovery/README.md

-Stock Price Discovery is built and intended to be a one-stop shop which runs multiple microservices to collect & ingest data in real-time, provide summaries of articles for faster consumption of critical information and importantly, gives users a clean, simplistic user interface which information can be easily categorized and labeled.
+Stock Price Discovery is built and intended to be a one-stop shop which runs multiple microservices to collect & ingest data in real-time, provide summaries of articles for faster consumption of critical information and importantly, gives users a clean, simplistic user interface where information can be easily viewed and labeled.

 ## Technologies (Current & Updating)
 ### Frontend